IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/tutorial/index.rst

 PolicyModels Tutorial
 =====================

-This tutorial teaches how to write Tags questionnaires.
+This tutorial teaches how to write a model in PolicyModels.
 As usual, we'll start with a `hello world`_ program, and take it from there.
-This tutorial uses ``CliRunner``, Tags' command line execution environmnet.
+This tutorial uses ``CliRunner``, PolicyModel's command line execution environmnet.
 It can be run from a terminal or from any Java IDE.

 .. _hello world: https://en.wikipedia.org/wiki/%22Hello,_World!%22_program